Elderly Mobility Scale

 What are the benefits of the Elderly Mobility Scale?

-Besides falling, the scale can also assess if they are dealing with other possible mobility-related problems or if they risk developing them.
-This will become evident when they do activities tied to this scale, like simply changing positions from Lying to Sitting and vice-versa.
-If these problems are identified early, the patient can overcome or minimize the risk of these problems as they age.
+- Identify other potentially related mobility problems: Besides falling, the scale can also assess whether the patient is dealing with other possible mobility-related nerve and muscle function problems or if they risk developing them.
+This will become evident when they do activities tied to this scale, like simply changing positions from Lying to Sitting and vice versa.